renpy/renpy/sphinx/source/character_callbacks.rst

 "end"
     Called at the end of a say statement.

-The callback is called with at least one keyword argument:
+The callback is called with at the keyword arguments:

 `interact`
     This is true if the dialogue causes an interaction to occur.

+`type`
+    The type of character (e.g. "nvl", "adv", "balloon").

+`what`
+    The text that is going to be supplied to the what displayable.

+The "show", "show_done", and "slow_done" callbacks are also given additional keyword
+arguments:

+`start`
+    The start of the current segment of dialogue, in the `what` string.

+`end`
+    The end of the current segment of dialogue, in the `what` string.

+`delay`
+    The amount of time Ren'Py will pause after the current segment of dialogue is shown, or None if Ren'Py will pause until the player clicks.

+`last_segment`
+    True if this is the last segment of dialogue in the say statement, False otherwise.

-Other values of the positional argument and additional keyword arguments may be supplied in the future.
-The callback should be written to ignore arguments it does not understand.
+Other values of the positional argument and additional keyword arguments may be supplie to the callback.
+The callback should be written to ignore keyword arguments it does not understand.

 Example